Course Content and Outcome Guide for MM 241

 - Special Fee:

 Course DescriptionContinues to develop the essential and foundational authoring languages, concepts and practices.
 Includes advanced assembly of digital media elements will be assembled, made interactive through authoring, for web or mobile phone delivery and then tested for function, design, usability, and bugs.
+Prerequisites: MM 240; or instructor permission.
 Audit available.

 Addendum to Course Description